mcore1976/antispy-jammer/README.md

 17.09.2023 - The code for Digispark/ATTINY85 + AD9833 + TPA3116/PAM8403 was changed to use pseudo-number generator ( rand() function ) for both frequency swing 24000-26000 Hz and infrasound 5Hz-25Hz and AD_SINE option on AD9833.
 This code combines both types of jamming infrasound + white noise.
 However please find that random infrasound is good only for Android based phones, for iPhones the best is to use static 45-50Hz FM modulation of ultrasound (found empirically).

+05.2024 - The code for ATTINY85 + AD9833 us using FM type modulation and swinging between 24-26 kHz.
+The frequency increases with SAW like steps with random CAP between 20-50Hz.
+Additionaly there ahre hardware differences - using COILS and MOSFET IRF4115 for separating coils.

-IF YOU WANT TO INCREASE JAMMING CAPABILITY USE BETTER AUDIO AMPLIFIER LIKE TPA3116D2 (MODULE XH-M542) WHICH GIVES 50WATT OF AUDIO POWER AND MORE TRANSDUCERS LIKE 50 PER AUDIO CHANNEL !
+IF YOU WANT TO INCREASE JAMMING CAPABILITY USE BETTER AUDIO AMPLIFIER LIKE TPA3116D2 (MODULE XH-M542) WHICH GIVES 50WATT OF AUDIO POWER AND MORE TRANSDUCERS LIKE 40 PER AUDIO CHANNEL !

 -------------------------------------------------------------------------------------